How to Build an Email List For Your Business in 2023

 Suppose you occasionally send quizzes and questionnaires asking for feedback about your business.

-In that case, this could be a great way to use specific information from such tools to craft compelling customer stories you share in your emails.
+You can use specific information from such tools to craft compelling customer stories you share in your emails.

 As a small business, running the right promotions is essential to generating sales and growing your customer base.